FIDE Grand Prix 2022: Tournament 2 - Belgrade, Serbia

-The second tournament was held in Belgrade, Serbia from 1 to 14 March.
+The second tournament was held in Belgrade, Serbia from 1–14 March.
 Russian players' flags are displayed as the FIDE flag due to FIDE's decision to ban Russian and Belarusian flags from being displayed at FIDE-rated events in response to the 2022 Russian invasion of Ukraine.
 Richárd Rapport won the second leg of the 2022 Grand Prix with Dmitry Andreikin as the runner-up.

 Round-robin stage

 The double round-robin stage had six rounds of standard time control games on 1–4, 6, and 7 March with tie-breaks on 8 March.
 Players in bold advanced to the knockout stage.